Kapeli/Dash-User-Contributions/Sample_Docset/README.md

 Sample Docset
 =======================

-This README needs to be edited to include the following:
+When you contribute a docset, you need to edit this README to include the following:
 * Who are you (GitHub and/or Twitter username)
 * Complete instructions on how to generate the docset, including:
   * List of any prerequisites